 A wildly unlikely ghost tale attempts to explain the odd name of a local park.

 A hill overlooking Prague’s largest cemetery, Olšanské hřbitovy, has an undeservedly shady reputation but is now home to a pleasant park.
 A rather obscure tale describes how Parukářka, meaning “wig maker”, got its name.
 The explanation about a bald ghost is bit far-fetched, though fun nonetheless.

 The hill is in Prague’s trendy Žižkov district, but long ago it was a separate town outside the city walls.

 Parukářka sits on top of Holy Cross Hill — vrch Svaty Kříže — and many people will tell you that is where a cross stood next to a gallows, where among other people Hussite leader Jan Roháč z Dubé met his end.
-Actually that happened some distance away at on another hill, according to modern historians.
+Actually that happened some distance away on another hill, according to modern historians.

 The tall tale of how the hill came to be called Parukářka says that a young man who lived in the then rather rural area was a worrywart.
 Little by little he tore out his hair, strand by strand, until none was left save for some unsightly stringy locks.
 Then he worried about not having hair and began to behave rather strangely in public as a result.
 He is remembered only by the name Honza Holohlavý, which means “John Bald”, so likely it is not his real name.